-Many people have been accused of trying to establish a Fourth Reich, but what was it?
+From neo-Nazis to unpopular politicians, since the Second World War many people have been accused of trying to establish a Fourth Reich, but what was it?

 Although Hitler’s Third Reich collapsed almost 75 years ago, its successor – the Fourth Reich – is alive and well.
 That, at least, is the claim of some European and US journalists, politicians and other activists, who, in recent years, have used the phrase to attack opponents.